 What if my kid gets famous on TikTok?

-TikTok videos are known for going viral overnight, making instant online celebrities of their creators.
+TikTok videos are known for going viral overnight, making instant online social media celebrities of their creators.
 This is something parents should be aware of when considering whether to keep tweens’ and teens’ accounts private.
 Becoming a popular creator can make your kid money online through branded partnerships and sponsored posts.
 You should make sure your tween or teen tells you if they’re approached with any business opportunities and that any sponsored posts are marked as ads in line with Canada’s Ad Standards.

 How can I use TikTok with my kids?